 Not sure how to do that?
 We’ve got you covered.

+First off, what is the definition of brand loyalty?
 Brand loyalty refers to customers who make repeat purchases from your brand, build trust in your brand, and consistently choose your brand over competitors.

 Even if they go to the store and your brand isn’t available, they’ll go home and order it online instead of buying an alternative.
 This loyalty involves an emotional attachment and overall positive affinity that you can earn by developing a great relationship with your customers.

 That’s the qualitative definition, of course.
 The quantitative definition of brand loyalty may vary depending on your company, products, and audience behaviors.
 According to one survey, however, 80% of respondents said it takes at least three purchases to build that loyalty, and 37% said it takes five purchases.

 While this is a good baseline to work with, you can pinpoint your own brand loyalty threshold through customer surveys and analytics reports.